gavstrik/gavstrik.github.io/index.md

 layout: frontpage
 title: Robin Engelhardt
 description: Robin Engelhardt is currently working at the Center for Information and Bubble Studies at the University of Copenhagen - Denmark.
-keywords: learning games, social epistemology, online experiments
+keywords: learning games, social epistemology, online experiments, science writing
 ---

 <div class="navbar">